matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 At the end of the batch we set `tx.origin` and `tx.gasprice` context variables to zero to save L1 gas on calldata and send the entire bootloader balance to the operator, effectively sending fees to him.

 Also, we [set](../../system-contracts/bootloader/bootloader.yul#L4110) the fictive L2 block’s data.
 Then, we call the system context to ensure that it publishes the timestamp of the L2 block as well as L1 batch.
 We also reset the `txNumberInBlock` counter to avoid its state diffs from being published on L1.
-You can read more about block processing on zkSync [here](./batches_and_blocks_on_zksync.md).
+You can read more about block processing on ZKsync [here](./batches_and_blocks_on_zksync.md).

 After that, we publish the hash as well as the number of priority operations in this batch.
 More on it [here](../settlement_contracts/priority_queue/processing_of_l1->l2_txs.md).